 During the State Election in 2021, an election commitment of \$200,000 was announced for a new skate/scooter park in Mount Hawthorn.
-Following the results of the State Election, the City submitted a funding application for the \$200,000, made as a part of the State Government Election Commitment to "Create a new skate facility for the children in Mount Hawthorn and surrounding suburbs."
+Following the results of the State Election, the City submitted a funding application for the \$200,000, made as a part of the State Government Election Commitment 2020/21 Grants Package to "fund community-based initiatives which will deliver positive outcomes for vulnerable and at-risk people in Western Australia."
 The City's application was successful, and the total \$200,000 election commitment funding amount has since been received.